jucian0/posts/building-forms-in-reactjs-2.md

 In the first example, we have 3 renders, and in the second we have 13 renders, it's a big difference.

-I don't want to convince you about the better approach, in many cases, this will not make any sense, you should discover by yourself what is better for your application.
+I'm not saying that this is the better approach, in many cases, this will not make any sense, so you should discover for yourself what is best for your application.
-But I hope that this post helped you with something!!!
+I hope that this post helped you to figure that out!

 Github repository: https://github.com/Jucian0/react-form-debounce